Task 1: Create a Canonical Request for Signature Version 4

 HeaderValue) + '\n'

-LOWERCASE represents a function that converts all characters to lowercase.
+Lowercaserepresents a function that converts all characters to lowercase.
+The

-Build the canonical headers list by iterating through the collection of header names, sorted by lowercase character code.
-Construct each header by using the following rules:
+Build the canonical headers list by sorting the (lowercase) headers by character code and then iterating through the header names.
+Construct each header according to the following rules:

 Append the lowercase header name followed by a colon.